SWIM: The scalable membership protocol

 Heart-beating protocols usually solve 2 different problems with the heartbeat messages: They detect when a node fails (because it stops sending the heartbeat), and they keep the list of the peers in the cluster (that is, every node that is sending a heartbeat).

-SWIM decided to take the novel approach of dividing these 2 problems in different components, so it has a failure detection and a dissemination module.
+SWIM decided to take the novel approach of dividing these 2 problems into different components, so it has a failure detection and a dissemination module.

 Each node in the cluster will choose a node at random (say,